Johan Poggenpoel, Co-Founder.

 - 1,00ct J VS2 Excellent Cut – R86 100.

 The first diamond is a single colour higher than the second, and this results in a R14 600 higher asking price.

 That’s the price you pay for a higher colour, right?

-Don’t fall for great deals on diamonds that are greatly overstated on their specifications.
-Cheap diamond can become expensive very quickly.
+Don’t fall for “great deals” on diamonds that might be greatly overstated on their specifications.

-Obviously the laboratories that over-grade diamonds are at fault, but they can’t stay in business without jewellers stocking and trying to sell these diamonds to people like you.
+Obviously, the laboratories that over-grade diamonds are at fault, but they can’t stay in business without jewellers stocking and trying to sell these diamonds to unsuspecting folks.

-It’s our responsibility to ensure you buy a high quality diamond that correlates perfectly to the grading certificate.
+It’s our responsibility to ensure you buy a high-quality diamond that correlates perfectly with the grading certificate.

 Trust and Reputation

 We work with hundreds of couples per month.
-I won’t risk this business we’ve spent decades building on a few dodgy deals.
+I won’t risk this business we’ve spent decades building on a dodgy deal.
 Never.